Russia reports record daily rise in coronavirus cases after PM's infection

 Russia on Friday reported a record daily rise in the number of confirmed coronavirus cases, a day after Prime Minister Mikhail Mishustin announced he had been diagnosed with the new virus and was temporarily stepping down to recover.
-The nationwide case tally rose by 7,933 cases and now stood at 114,431, Russia's coronavirus crisis response center said.
+The nationwide case tally rose by 7,933 cases and now stands at 114,431, Russia's coronavirus crisis response centre said.

 It said 96 people diagnosed with COVID-19, the respiratory disease caused by the coronavirus, had died in the last 24 hours.
-That raised the official overall death toll up to 1,169.
-Mishustin, the prime minister, told President Vladimir Putin on Thursday that he had been diagnosed with the virus and would self-isolate.
+That raised the official overall death toll to 1,169.
+Mishustin told President Vladimir Putin on Thursday that he had been diagnosed with the virus and would self-isolate.
 First Deputy Prime Minister Andrei Belousov will serve as acting prime minister in his absence.

 - READ MORE ON: